 How were the routes selected?

 The Highland Perthshire Gravel Trails were created following a process used by Bikepacking Scotland, which has already been successfully used in Argyll and East Lothian.
 In a first step we asked people from the local communities about their advice, using four events in Dunkeld, Pitlochry, Comrie and Aberfeldy to source local information.
 We also conducted an online survey, asking cyclists about their needs.
 In a next step we researched local landmarks, studied existing routes further and used this input to map routes in the area, of various lengths and difficulty.
-Like with all other projects, Markus then took his (singlespeed) bike and cycled the routes himself, documenting them with images and scouting alternatives where needed.
-From the routes cycled we then selected nine different day trips and a longer bikepacking route, starting from five different locations in Highland Perthshire, with a range of easy, straightforward, challenging and expert routes.
+Like with all other projects, Markus then took to his bike and cycled the routes himself, documenting them with images and scouting alternatives where needed.
+From those potential routes cycled we then selected ten different day trips and a longer bikepacking route, starting from five different locations in Highland Perthshire, with a range of easy, straightforward, challenging and expert routes.

 What kind of bike and tires shall I use?

 The routes are mapped with a gravel or adventure bike in mind.
-Designed for long days tackling both road and trail, a gravel bike is a very versatile option.
+Designed for long days tackling both off-road trails and roads, a gravel bike is a very versatile option.
 As with every bike on the market, those bikes are evolving fast.
 Most gravel bikes come with drop road handlebars, tires that range from 38 – 50 mm width and tread pattern that offers a compromise between relatively low rolling resistance on the road and decent grip on loose off-road surfaces.
 The routes have been designed with this in mind.
 Some of the routes where rougher surfaces are mentioned will be more-suited to mountainbikes or gravel bikes with 47mm or larger tyres.
 There’s no hard and fast rule about which bike or tyre size is better for a given route, but generally the wider you go, the more fun you will have – especially in wetter months.
-However, it’s up to you, depending on trail conditions and ability, which bike you find most suitable to use.
+However, it’s really up to you, depending on trail conditions and ability, which bike you find most suitable to use.

 Best time to ride?